trainjumpers/expenses/README.md

 ```

 ### How to run Server
-Once the database is setup, its time to run the server.
+Once the database is setup, it's time to run the server.
 This will install air for live reloading
 ```bash
 just run # Build and run the server
 ```